sjdayday/simulated-motion/README.md

 (I haven't figured out a way to override it by putting it in the matlab path, e.g., src/log4j2.xml doesn't work.)

-This process hasn't been run on anyone else's machine yet, so is unlikely to be reliable, yet.
+This process hasn't been run on anyone else's machine yet, so is unlikely to be complete.
 Please contact me with problems or open a github issue.

 Questions:  stevedoubleday@gmail.com